Ponies grazing Alners Gorse reserve. Photo: Daniel Greenwood.

 What to see

-Marsh Fritillary, White Admiral, Silver-washed Fritillary, Brown Hairstreaks, Purple Hairstreaks, White-letter Hairstreak, Red Admiral, Comma, Peacock
+Marsh Fritillary, White Admiral, Silver-washed Fritillary, Brown Hairstreak, Purple Hairstreak, White-letter Hairstreak, Red Admiral, Comma, Peacock

 Dingy Mocha, Sallow Clearwing, Ruddy Carpet

-Nightingale, Garden Warbler, Green and Greater Spotted Woodpecker, Buzzard, Kestrel, Hobby, Barn Owl
+Nightingale, Garden Warbler, Green Woodpecker, Great Spotted Woodpecker, Buzzard, Kestrel, Hobby, Barn Owl

 TIP Click thumbnails to view full-size images.